MechMindRobotics/.github/profile/README.md

 ### ROS Interfaces of Mech-Eye Industrial 3D Camera

-> Note:
-> the ROS interfaces can only be used with Mech-Eye API 2.0.2 and below.

 To integrate the camera with ROS projects, download and install the ROS interface:

 - [**ROS 1 interface**](https://github.com/MechMindRobotics/mecheye_ros_interface)